onderceylan/deploy-bitbucket/README.md

     * POST data must be sent with Bitbucket's user agent and must be in the right object format.
 It is not much reliable but better than nothing.
     * The only variable in POST data that is used in shell scripts is branch name. **The script deploys website if branch name matches any site configured in the configuration file.**
     * Script will deploy website if user who push to the repo is authorized to deploy that branch.
 So you can work with a team and **authorize selected users to deploy selected branches** in server.
-* Renaming client script which will be accessed from web by Bitbucket servers is suggested.
+* Renaming client script with a GUID is suggested.

 Installation